April 17, 2026

 - "A prospect says 'We already have a tool doing something similar.'
 How do you differentiate?"

 Use Doozy's AI quiz generation to create questions from existing materials.
 Paste in a battle card, a product one-pager, or a set of release notes, and the AI generates a set of quiz questions.
-This is particularly valuable for competitive intel, where the content often exists in slide decks and internal docs rather than structured training materials.
+This is particularly useful for competitive intel, where the content often lives in slide decks and internal docs rather than structured training materials.

 Set a passing threshold appropriate to the topic.
-For pricing, where inaccurate information has direct consequences, set it higher.
+For pricing, where errors have direct consequences, set it higher.
 Reps who don't pass get their score and can review the material before retaking.

 For ongoing reinforcement, use Doozy's One Per Day quiz delivery: one question per day across multiple days rather than a single sitting.
-This is spaced repetition built into the quiz format: the same material revisited at intervals, which consistently outperforms a single comprehensive test for long-term recall.
+This is spaced repetition built into the quiz format.
+The same material revisited at intervals consistently outperforms a single comprehensive test for long-term recall.

-Sales teams respond to scoreboards.
-Doozy's quiz leaderboards post results to a Slack channel (your #sales or #sales-wins channel), showing who's scored highest on product quizzes that week.
+Doozy's quiz leaderboards post weekly results to a Slack channel like #sales or #sales-wins, showing who scored highest on the product quizzes that week.

-It makes training visible and social rather than a private compliance exercise, and creates genuine competitive pressure: when a rep sees a colleague at the top of the leaderboard on the competitive intel quiz, they're motivated to finish and score well.
+This makes training visible inside the team instead of a private exercise.
+When a rep sees a colleague at the top of the competitive intel leaderboard, they're more likely to finish their own quiz and pay attention to the score.

 Managers can also use leaderboard data to identify who needs coaching.
 A rep consistently scoring in the 70s on competitive questions needs a conversation before it becomes a lost deal.